nazim-deriv/k3s-multi-node-setup/README.md

 - k3s worker nodes (No. of nodes: 2)

 ### Pre-requisites to prepare the nodes:
 This setup assumes the underlying infrastructure deployed on AWS.
-If that so, there are following steps that needs to be carried out prior to k3s installation on nodes.
-Following are those steps outlined:
+If that so, there are following steps outlined that needs to be carried out prior to k3s installation on nodes:

 - Deploy 3 instances (1 master & 2 worker nodes)
 - Keep one separate security group for master node and another one shared amongst the worker nodes